paciorek/newton-practice-backup/README.md

 # newton-practice-backup
-Backup test repository for the 2024 computational skills workshop.
+A backup test repository for the 2024 computational skills workshop.